5 JUNE 2018

 #1.
 Get your car serviced.
 If you have some kind of arduous Comic-Con road trip ahead of you, get your oil changed and A/C and tires checked before departing.
-You don't want your Preview Night badge to go to waste while you're sitting around a California auto shop.
+You don't want your Preview Night badge to go to waste while you're sitting around a desert auto shop.

 #2.
 Sell back issues, collections and action figures online.
 It's always good to clear out some display and storage space while making extra cash for SDCC.